garrandall/popular-music-data/tracks/early-morning-rain-peter-paul-and-mary.md

 See the silver wing on high
 Shes away and westward bound
 Far above the clouds shell fly
-Where the morning rain dont fall
+Where the morning rain don't fall
 And the sun always shines
 Shell be flying over my home
 In about three hours time